ishank-juneja/linux-terminal-commands/git.md

-- Save GH password
+Save GH password
 	- Which needs to be followed by one final entry of GH credentials.

 `git config credential.helper store`

-- To remove git tracking and all git history from a local repository
+To remove git tracking and all git history from a local repository

 `rm -rf .git`

-- To discard unstaged changes
+To discard un staged changes

 `git checkout --`

-- To remove from staging
+To remove from staging

 `git reset`

-- To create a git hub repo from existing git folder
+To create a git hub repo from existing git folder

 `git remote add github https://github.com/ishank-juneja/Digital-Design.git`

 `git push -u github master`

-- To view files that have extension included in .gitignore but were already commited earlier
+To view files that have extension included in .gitignore but were already commited earlier

 `git ls-files -ci --exclude-standard`

-- To remove files listed above from git but keep on disk
+To remove files listed above from git but keep on disk

 `git ls-files -ci --exclude-standard -z | xargs -0 git rm --cached`